CCT-token/compiler-compiler-technology/README.md

 ![alt text](http://compilercompilertechnology.com/wp-content/uploads/2017/12/Capture2.png)

 The diagram shows the present invention, The Compiler Compiler System, and its phases for building itself.
-The Compiler Compiler executable program, 205, takes Compiler Compiler Source Grammar Definition Language **201**, which defines itself (regarded as meta grammar).
-201 performs **Phase 2.1a**, generating **202**, the Compiler Compiler System Syntax-Controlled Runtime.
-The Compiler Compiler executable program from 205, has an option to de-compile the, meta grammar generated, Compiler Compiler Runtime into a text file (not shown), which contains the meta grammar executing phase, shown in **Phase 2.1b**.
+The Compiler Compiler executable program, **205**, takes Compiler Compiler Source Grammar Definition Language **201**, which defines itself (regarded as meta grammar). **Phase 2.1a**, takes **201** and generates **202**, the Compiler Compiler System Syntax-Controlled Runtime.
+The Compiler Compiler executable program, **205**, has an option to de-compile the meta grammar source text from the Compiler Compiler Runtime, shown as **Phase 2.1b**.
 This newly de-compiled meta grammar as a text, is identical to the meta grammar from
-201 except for some differences related to supported indentation rules.
+**201** except for some differences related to supported indentation rules.

 The Compiler Compiler executable program for the given meta grammar performs **Phase 2.2a**,
-generating the Compiler Compiler Syntax-Controlled Binary API, **203** for the corresponding
+generating the Compiler Compiler Syntax-Controlled Binary, **203**, for the corresponding
-Compiler Compiler Syntax-Controlled Runtime API.
+Compiler Compiler Syntax-Controlled Runtime.
 Phase 2.2a is implemented as a formal procedure that converts
 CCS Syntax-Controlled Runtime into CCS Syntax-Controlled Binary.
 The Compiler Compiler executable program
 has an option to de-compile the meta grammar, generated from the CCS Syntax-Controlled Binary, into a
 text file (not shown) containing the meta grammar executing phase, **Phase 2.2c**.
 This newly